Ask a doctor about a prescription for ESPIDIDOL 400 mg FILM-COATED TABLETS

 Rare: Anaphylactic reaction.

-Very rare: Medications like Espididol may be associated, in very rare cases, with severe blistering reactions such as Stevens-Johnson syndrome (widespread erosions affecting the skin and two or more mucous membranes and lesions of purple color, preferably on the trunk) and toxic epidermal necrolysis (erosions in mucous membranes and painful lesions with necrosis and detachment of the epidermis).
+Very rare: Medications like Espididol may be associated, in very rare cases, with severe blistering reactions such as Stevens-Johnson syndrome (widespread erosions affecting the skin and two or more mucous membranes and lesions of purple color, preferably on the trunk) and toxic epidermal necrolysis (erosions on mucous membranes and painful lesions with necrosis and shedding of the epidermis).
 Hair loss, erythema multiforme (skin lesion).
-Exceptionally, severe cutaneous infections and complications in the soft tissue may occur during chickenpox.
+Exceptionally, severe skin infections and soft tissue complications can occur during chickenpox.

-Frequency not known: Photosensitivity reactions, worsening of skin reactions.
-A severe skin reaction known as DRESS syndrome may occur.
+Frequency not known: Skin reactions due to light influence (photosensitivity), worsening of skin reactions.
+A severe skin reaction known as DRESS syndrome can occur.
 The symptoms of DRESS syndrome include: skin rash, lymph node inflammation, and elevated eosinophils (a type of white blood cell).

 Renal and urinary disorders

-Very rare: Exacerbation of inflammation during infectious processes.
+Very rare: Worsening of inflammation during infectious processes.

 Frequency not known: Edema.